abuss/syncpair/README.md

 ## How It Works

+## How It Works

-### Bidirectional Sync Process
+### Collaborative Synchronization Process

-1. **Server Setup**: The server starts and provides REST API endpoints for sync operations
+1. **Server Setup**: The server starts and provides shared directory storage accessible to all clients
-2. **Client Connection**: Client connects with automatic retry (exponential backoff: 1s, 2s, 4s, 8s, 16s)
+2. **Client Connection**: Clients connect to shared directories with automatic retry (exponential backoff: 1s, 2s, 4s, 8s, 16s)
-3. **Initial Sync**: Client and server exchange file lists and perform bidirectional synchronization
+3. **Initial Sync**: Each client synchronizes with the current state of the shared directory
+4. **Real-time Collaboration**: When any client makes changes, they immediately propagate to all other clients in the same directory
-4. **Periodic Sync**: Regular sync cycles ensure consistency (configurable interval, default 30s)
+5. **Periodic Sync**: Regular sync cycles ensure consistency (configurable interval, default 30s) even with network interruptions
-5. **Real-time Watching**: Client monitors directory for changes and syncs immediately
-6. **Conflict Resolution**: Timestamp-based resolution - newer files automatically win
+6. **Live Monitoring**: Clients monitor their local directories and sync changes instantly to collaborators
+7. **Conflict Resolution**: When multiple clients modify the same file, timestamp-based resolution ensures the newest version wins
-7. **Deletion Propagation**: Deletions sync between all clients through the server
+8. **Deletion Propagation**: When one client deletes a file, it's removed from all collaborating clients

 ### Advanced Features